mcphargus/hoopty-freeze/README.md

 # Hoopty Freeze

-Window unit AC front bezle replacement that allows intake and filter to be placed wherever.
+Window unit AC front bezel replacement that allows intake and filter to be placed wherever.

 Could be adapted to: